Calculate Senior Care Costs in 2026

 Data sources: 2026 Genworth Cost of Care Survey; CMS (Centers for Medicare & Medicaid Services); Administration for Community Living (ACL).
 All calculations are estimates.
 Consult a certified financial planner or elder law attorney for personalized advice.

-Open Calculator →Compare nursing home costs across states and care levels.
-Includes entry fees, daily rates, and memory care add-ons in a side-by-side table.
+Assisted Living →Compare nursing home costs across states and care levels.
+Includes entry fees, daily rates, and memory care add-ons.

-Compare Costs →Estimate the daily, weekly, and monthly cost of in-home care based on your state's hourly rate and required daily hours of assistance.
+Compare Costs →Estimate the daily, weekly, and monthly cost of in-home care based on your state's hourly rate and needed hours.

 Calculate Home Care →Memory care typically costs 20–30% more than assisted living.
-Calculate specialized dementia care costs in your state with inflation adjustment.
+Calculate specialized dementia care costs in your state.

-Memory Care Costs →Planning to retire to another state?
-Calculate the total cost of a cross-state senior move, including movers, temporary housing, and tax differences.
+Open Calculator →Planning to retire to another state?
+Calculate the total cost of a cross-state move, including movers and tax differences.

-Calculate Move Cost →Understand what Medicare and Medicaid actually cover for senior care.
-Estimate your out-of-pocket costs after insurance/Medicaid assistance.
+Compare States →Understand what Medicare and Medicaid actually cover for senior care.
+Estimate your out-of-pocket costs after assistance.

 Check Coverage →Click any state on the map or select from the dropdown to see 2026 senior care cost data, state Medicaid rules, and local insurance info.